cakephp/docs/en/orm/entities.rst

 Storing Explicit NULL Values instead of ''
 ------------------------------------------

-By default CakePHP will store empty values such as empty strings as they come in.
+By default CakePHP will store empty strings as they come in.
 E.g. ``''`` will be stored as SQL value ``''`` rather than SQL value ``NULL``, even if the schema allows NULLs.

 You can utilize Entity mutators to define how entities' empty values are being saved.
 Example saving ``NULL`` if given parent id is not a valid integer ::

     namespace App\Model\Entity;